jewkesy/alexa-trifle/README.md

 The more games you play and the more questions you answer correctly, the greater chance to increase your world rank.

 ## Example Phrases
- - Alexa, play Trifle
+ - Alexa, play Trifle Quiz
- - Alexa, ask Trifle what my score is
+ - Alexa, ask Trifle Quiz what my score is
- - Alexa, ask Trifle what my rank is
+ - Alexa, ask Trifle Quiz what my rank is

 ## Keywords
 questions, trivia, fun, knowledge